 The classification of marketing expenses usually depends on the specific accounting framework or guidelines followed by a company.
 These criteria help evaluate whether an expense meets the requirements for recognition as a marketing expense.
 While I can provide you with a general framework, please note that specific rules and guidelines may vary depending on the accounting standards adopted by the vendor or jurisdiction.
 Here are four common tests used to evaluate marketing expenses:

-2. Benefit: Did the expense provide a direct or indirect benefit to the company's marketing activities?
+Did the expense provide a direct or indirect benefit to the company's marketing goals or activities?
 The expenditure should contribute to or support marketing initiatives, such as advertising, promotions, market research, or brand building.

 It's important to note that these tests are not exhaustive and may vary depending on the specific circumstances and accounting standards applied.
 Consulting with an accountant or referring to the applicable accounting guidelines for your jurisdiction would provide the most accurate and up-to-date information regarding the classification of marketing expenses.